gtk-rs/gtk4-rs/book/src/installation_windows.md

 ### Pkg-config

+> **Warning**
+> **To avoid any potential problems, we strongly recommend that you make sure that nothing takes precedence over pkg-config-lite.
+You can use `where pkg-config` (legacy cmd) in that regards. https://github.com/gtk-rs/gtk4-rs/issues/1257**

 Download pkg-config-lite from [sourceforge.net](https://sourceforge.net/projects/pkgconfiglite/).
 Then extract and unpack it in `C:/`, so that the executable is in `C:\pkg-config-lite-0.28-1\bin`.